T-Labs

-T-Labs, formerly known as "Telekom Innovation Laboratories", is the R&D unit of Deutsche Telekom.
+T-Labs, formerly known as Telekom Innovation Laboratories, is the R&D unit of Deutsche Telekom.
 T-Labs current research areas are: Future Networks, Spatial Computing and Decentralized Systems.

 History

 T-Labs were founded in 2004 as the central research and development institute of Deutsche Telekom under the direction of Manfred Jeronim.

-At the same time, T-Labs are also a so-called affiliated institute of Berlin Institute of Technology (TU Berlin), meaning that T-Labs is a privately organized entity that is closely integrated in the teaching and research activities conducted at TU Berlin.
+At the same time, T-Labs are also a so-called affiliated institute of Technische Universität Berlin (TU Berlin), meaning that T-Labs is a privately organized entity that is closely integrated in the teaching and research activities conducted at TU Berlin.
 This concept promotes intensive collaboration between research and industry.
 Experts, entrepreneurs and researchers work together on innovations intended for real-world application scenarios and on disruptive technologies in the area of information and communications technology.

 T-Labs follow a consistent Open Innovation approach and are themselves an innovation as an affiliated institute and thus pioneered a new form of research and development.
 In a report for the Organisation for Economic Co-operation and Development (OECD), T-Labs have been presented as a benchmark example of modern innovation management.

 At the beginning, 25 Deutsche Telekom employees and about 50 scientists from many countries worked at the T-Labs.
 Peter Möckel took over the management from November 2004 to 2011.
 Under his leadership, several professorships were established at the TU Berlin.In 2008, 100 other telecom experts were integrated into the T-Labs and further scientists were hired in parallel.
 First companies were founded.